Modern Slavery Act Statement

 - Whistleblowing policy

 Our supply chains include contractors, sub-contractors, goods and services suppliers and professional service suppliers.
 In most cases we aim to develop long term relationships with our key suppliers by engaging with entities that have similar cultures and values to our own.
-Following the introduction of the Act, we have reviewed our supply chain to identify the areas that are potentially most prone to slavery or human trafficking.
+During the last 12 months we have reviewed our supply chain to identify the areas that are potentially most prone to slavery or human trafficking.

 In the case of the former we take some, limited assurance from the size of the businesses that we engage with, which means that they will need to introduce their own procedures in order to comply with the Act.
-For future contracts we will consider confirmation of compliance with the Act as part of the tendering process.
-In the case of the latter we consider the risk is mitigated by engaging with a single well established supplier, VSG Security Group, which is part of Compass Group plc.
+As part of the procurement process we review confirmation of compliance with the Act as part of the tendering process.
+During any major construction works we also complete audits of the staff welfare facilities onsite and monitor shift patterns and overnight working practises.
+In the case of the latter we consider the risk is mitigated by engaging with a single well-established supplier, VSG Security Group, which is part of Compass Group plc.
 As part of our review we considered the Modern Slavery Act statement made by Compass Group plc and were satisfied that it demonstrated an appropriate commitment on their part to ensuring compliance with the Act.

-The responsibility for reviewing the Company’s ongoing compliance with the Act will be delegated to the Board’s Responsible Business Committee who will report to the Board on its findings.
+The responsibility for reviewing the Company’s ongoing compliance with the Act is undertaken by the Board’s Responsible Business Committee who report their findings to the Board.

 Capital & Regional plc